Suhail15/Fulfilment-Simulation/README.md

 - Queue priority is non-preemptive.
 FIFO can change express waiting times even when overall mean turnaround barely changes.
 - The model has not been calibrated against a real warehouse.
 Results use abstract time units.

-Developed from individual university simulation coursework by [Mohammed Suhail Hussain](https://github.com/Suhail15).
+Developed from individual university simulation by [Mohammed Suhail Hussain](https://github.com/Suhail15).
 Uses [SimPy shared resources](https://simpy.readthedocs.io/en/latest/topical_guides/resources.html).
 No software license has been selected.